 Yes, to continue staying in Germany, visa status must be changed.
-The possible reasons for stay are described above.
-Your visa will be the same as the purpose of your stay, for example, student or German language course visa.
+The possible reasons for staying are described above.
+Your visa will be the same as the purpose of your stay, for example, a student or German language course visa.

 Can Au Pairs have other jobs?

 No. Au Pairs aren’t allowed to work extra apart from working 30 hours per week in the family.
 It should be clear that the primary job of an Au Pair is taking care of the host children and helping with light household duties.

 They are paid for this job and are provided free meals and accommodation.
 Consequently, the host family is considered to be the primary employer.